-To elevate your video to the next level, you need high quality music.
-Be it an emotional scene, or cutting a trailer or epic bgms, you need to have a huge collection of music at your disposal.
+To elevate your video to the next level, you need high-quality music.
+Be it an emotional scene, cutting a trailer, or epic bgms, you need to have a huge collection of music at your disposal.

-Adobe provides royalty free stock music right inside Premiere Pro.
-You can access it by opening up “Essential Sound” panel and then click on “Browse”.
+Adobe provides royalty-free stock music right inside Premiere Pro.
+You can access it by opening up the “Essential Sound” panel and then clicking on “Browse”.

 You can drag and drop soundtracks to your timeline.